 The Energy Savings Scheme is governed by NSW legislation.
 It places a mandatory obligation on Scheme Participants to obtain and surrender energy savings certificates, which represent energy savings.
-The policy framework is the responsibility of the Office of Environment and Heritage and the Department of Planning and Environment, Division of Energy, Water and Portfolio Strategy.
+The policy framework is the responsibility of the Department of Planning, Industry and Environment (DPIE).
 More information is available at www.energy.nsw.gov.au.

 The Independent Pricing and Regulatory Tribunal (IPART) is the: